supersaiyanspud/BwompHud/README.txt

-SpudHud
+BwompHud
-SpudHud is a tf2 custom interface (Hud) that was created by me, Spud.
+BwompHud is a tf2 custom interface (Hud) that was created by me, Spud.

 Editing:
 If you wish to edit this hud to your preferences, i recommend downloading Notepad++ https://notepad-plus-plus.org/ as opening the hud's files with regular notepad would looks extremely confusing.